zenoss/zenosslabs/docs/zenpack_development/monitoring_http_api/python_modeler_plugin.rst

 ------------------------------------------------------------------------------

 This would be a good time to add a device to the new device class.
-There are many ways to add devices to Zenoss, but if you're :ref:`running-a-minimal- zenoss` you may not be running zenjobs and some of them won't work.
+There are many ways to add devices to Zenoss, but if you're :ref:`running-a-minimal-zenoss` you may not be running zenjobs and some of them won't work.
 During ZenPack development it's often easiest to use `zendisc` to add devices.

 Run the following command to add a `wunderground.com` device.